High Rank Path Development: an approach of learning the filtration of stochastic processes

 We propose a spectral normalization method to mitigate the exploding variance issue caused by long model unrolls.

-We analyze if fully data-driven fluid solvers that utilize an autoregressive rollout based on conditional diffusion models are a viable option.
+In this work, we analyze if fully data-driven fluid solvers that utilize an autoregressive rollout based on conditional diffusion models are a viable option to address this challenge.

 We find that even simple diffusion-based approaches can outperform multiple established flow prediction methods in terms of accuracy and temporal stability, while being on par with state-of-the-art stabilization techniques like unrolling at training time.